 Software.
 Software revenue is comprised of perpetual and time-based licenses, maintenance revenue and software development service fees.
 Our software products are mainly licensed pursuant to one of two payment structures: (i) perpetual licenses, for which the customer pays an initial fee for a perpetual license and subsequently pays fees for maintenance under separate maintenance contracts, generally on an annual basis, or (ii) time-based licenses (generally annual licenses), for which the customer pays equal periodic fees to keep the license active.
 Perpetual licenses require the payment of fees for maintenance, technical support and product updates.
-Time-based licenses and our maintenance revenue ratably on a straight-line basis over the term of the applicable license or maintenance contracts.
+Time-based licenses entitle the customer to corrective maintenance and product updates without additional charge.
+We generally recognize revenue from our time-based licenses and our maintenance revenue ratably on a straight-line basis over the term of the applicable license or maintenance contracts.
 Our software revenue depends upon both incremental sales of software licenses to both new and existing customers and renewals of existing time-based licenses and maintenance contracts.
 Sales and renewals are also driven by our customers' usage and budget cycle.
 Software development services are typically charged either on a time and materials basis or on a fixed fee basis.